mechaneus/AESEncryptor/README.md

                                                        __/ | |
                                                       |___/|_|

-# AES payload and function name encryptor
+# A simple AES payload and function name encryptor

 **All output will be in C/C++ variable declaration format.**
 ## Usage